chemodun/X4-XMLDiffAndPatch/README.md

   -a, --append-to-log     (Default: false) Append logs to the existing log file.

-  --only-full-path        (Default: false) Generate only full path.
+  --anywhere-is-allowed   (Default: false) Generate a path using the anywhere '//' construction, if possible.
+Instead of full path.

   --use-all-attributes    (Default: false) Use all attributes in XPath.